B.T. Narro’s Bio

 An injury to his hands left him unable to use them for more than turning on the television, so working a mouse and keyboard eight hours a day was completely out of the question.
 Between recovery exercises and visits to many doctors, Brian used voice recognition software to start writing seriously again, which served as a cure to his painful boredom and a distraction to his even more painful injury.
 Workers comp eventually ran out, and his hands hadn’t improved much.
 Living with his parents, and suffering from an injury that seemed as if it may be permanent, his mood was morose at best.
 But his novel, Bastial Energy, was nearly done.
 He published it and was overjoyed at the result of more than a thousand purchases in the first month.

 Now Brian is a full-time author.
-He still uses voice recognition software, but more so out of preference than necessity, and—while he loves his parents—he’s thankful to have moved out of their home.
+He still uses voice recognition software, but more so out of preference than necessity.
 In terms of writing, Brian likes to outline the entire novel before writing the first draft.
 He loves to write and feels thankful he can spend every day doing just that.